-After cleaning, always check to be certain that follower movement and tension are correct, and that no solvent or debris remain.
+After cleaning, always check to be certain that rotor movement and tension are correct, and that no solvent or debris remain.
 Do not disassemble the magazine.
+Improper reassembly or improper tensioning of the rotor spring can cause a potentially dangerous malfunction.
+If you experience a problem with the magazine, don't use it.
+Get a new one.